 To make a classic streusel topping recipe, streusel purists use three simple ingredients like flour, butter, and sugar.

-In my opinion, the best way to make the crumble topping rich and crunchy is to take two parts flour to 1 part butter and 1 part sugar.
+- In my opinion, the best way to make the crumble topping rich and crunchy is to take two parts flour 1 part butter, and 1 part sugar.

+- Sugar: You can swap brown sugar for muscovado sugar (light or dark) for a deeper caramel flavor.
 Or simply use white sugar: superfine baker's sugar, granulated sugar, or icing (powdered) sugar.
-Or omit the sugar at all and make a sugar-free streusel topping.
+Or omit the sugar and make a sugar-free streusel topping like for this diabetic banana bread.

 Top tip: make ground nuts yourself and then toast them at 335 degrees F/170 degrees C for 10 minutes in the oven.
 I find that it brings a more pronounced taste compared with the purchased nut flour.